 Workflow automates the flow of the tasks by organizing them in a process sequences, which reduces the time spent on completing them.
 The goal is to make projects more efficient, faster, and human error-free - because well, humans tend to make mistakes.
 In short, workflow helps you to get your work done in the best way.

-In fact, workflows are part of every-day life, not only in a professional context.
+In fact, workflows are part of every-day life, not only in a professional context within project management.
 Similarly to Monsieur Jourdain, the main character in Molière’s comedy ‘The Middle-Class Gentleman’ who was surprised he has been speaking prose all his life; we execute workflows all the time, without realizing it.
 A simple listing of the tasks that need to be done in the household is a workflow.
 A cake recipe is a workflow.
 Even optimizing your route while running several errands - that too is a workflow.

 And what about workflows in business?